-The Company's Board of Directors met five times during 1994.
+The Company's Board of Directors met five times during 1995.
 The Board has an Executive Committee, an Audit Committee, a Compensation Committee and a Nominating Committee.

 The Executive Committee provides guidance to the executive officers of the Company between meetings of the Board.
 The members of the Executive Committee are Messrs.
-McDonough (Chairman), Borgelt and Miles.
-The Executive Committee held two meetings during 1994.
+Borgelt (Chairman), Jones and Miles.
+The Executive Committee held one meeting during 1995.

 The Audit Committee is responsible for nominating the Company's independent auditors for approval by the Board; reviewing the scope, results and costs of the audit with the Company's independent auditors; reviewing the financial statements of the Company and the audit function to ensure compliance with requirements of regulatory agencies and appropriate disclosure of necessary information to the stockholders of the Company.
-The members of the Audit Committee are Messrs.
-Smith (Chairman), Green and Jones.
-The Audit Committee met twice during 1994.
+The members of the Audit Committee during 1995 were Messrs.
+McDonough (Chairman), Green and Smith.
+Mr. McDonough resigned from the Audit Committee in October 1995, at which time Mr. Smith was appointed Chairman of the Committee.
+The Audit Committee met twice during 1995.

-The Compensation Committee is responsible for administering compensation levels for all executive officers of the Company and for administering the Company's 1993 Stock Option Plan.
-The members of the Compensation Committee are Dr. Herbst (Chairman) and Messrs.
-Chapman and Coleman.
-The Compensation Committee met three times during 1994.
+The Compensation Committee is responsible for administering compensation levels for all officers of the Company and for administering the Company's 1993 Stock Option Plan.
+The members of the Compensation Committee are Mr. Jones (Chairman) and Drs.
+Herbst and Dugoni.
+The Compensation Committee met three times during 1995.

 The Nominating Committee is responsible for identifying and recommending individuals to serve on the Board.
-The members of this Committee during 1994 were Messrs.
-Borgelt and Vatz and Dr. Dugoni (since March 1994); Mr. Vatz retired from the Nominating Committee in March 1995.
-The Nominating Committee met once during 1994.
+The members of this Committee during 1995 were Messrs.
+Smith (Chairman) and Coleman and Dr. Dugoni.
+The Nominating Committee met twice during 1995.
 The Company's By-Laws require that stockholders seeking to nominate persons for election to the Board, or to propose other business to be brought before an Annual Meeting of Stockholders, comply with certain procedures.
 See "Other Matters."